pth1993/vnSRL/README.md

 ## 2. Installation

-This software depends on NumPy, SciPy, Scikit-learn, Pandas, Pulp, ETE2, five Python packages for scientific computing.
+This software depends on NumPy, SciPy, Scikit-learn, Pandas, Pulp, ETE2, six Python packages for scientific computing.
 You must have them installed prior to using vnSRL.

 The simple way to install them is using pip: